OKC Token Self Reported Market Cap Reaches $268.53 Million (OKT)

-OKC Token (OKT) traded 1.2% lower against the US dollar during the 1-day period ending at 14:00 PM ET on June 24th.
-OKC Token has a total market capitalization of $268.53 million and $423,952.42 worth of OKC Token was traded on exchanges in the last 24 hours.
-During the last seven days, OKC Token has traded down 1.7% against the US dollar.
-One OKC Token token can now be bought for approximately $15.16 or 0.00049413 BTC on popular cryptocurrency exchanges.
+OKC Token (OKT) traded up 4.3% against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on June 30th.
+One OKC Token token can currently be purchased for approximately $16.16 or 0.00053103 BTC on exchanges.
+During the last week, OKC Token has traded 5.6% higher against the U.S. dollar.
+OKC Token has a total market capitalization of $268.53 million and $1.34 million worth of OKC Token was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.